-The following table and examples illustrate the hypothetical total return at maturity on the notes.
-The "total return" as used in this term sheet is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
-The hypothetical total returns set forth below assume an Initial Index Value of 100 and an Upside Leverage Factor of 1.35.
-The actual Upside Leverage Factor will be determined on the pricing date and will not be less than 1.35.
-The hypothetical total returns set forth below are for illustrative purposes only and may not be the actual total returns applicable to a purchaser of the notes.
+The following table and examples illustrate the payment at maturity (including, where relevant, the payment of the Additional Amount) for a \$1,000 principal amount note for a hypothetical range of performances for the Index Return from -80% to +80%, assume a Participation Rate of 150% and an Initial Index Value of 100 and reflect the Threshold Percentage of 8.7%.
+The following table and examples do not reflect the annual interest payments payable over the term of the notes, including the final interest payment payable at maturity.
+The actual Participation Rate will be determined on the pricing date and will not be less than 150%.
+The following results are based solely on the hypothetical example cited and assume that a commodity hedging disruption event has not occurred during the term of the notes.
+The hypothetical payments at maturity set forth below are for illustrative purposes only and may not be the actual payments at maturity applicable to a purchaser of the notes.
 The numbers appearing in the following table and examples have been rounded for ease of analysis.